beyerja/PrEWMultiSetupTest/Readme.md

 ### The source code

 The main configuration and source code is in `source/main.cpp`.
-Details on the configurations are in the `.h` files in the `source` directory.
+Details on the configurations are in the `.h` files in the `source/Definitions` directory.

 It uses the necessary `PrEW` classes and the interfaces provided by `PrEWUtils` to be as clear as manageable.
 (This may not always have worked out.)